brianbauer42/WhatAudio/README.md

 I've long admired the format of leftasrain.com and wanted to build something similar.
 I'm finally setting out to do that.

 ## Setup Instructions:
+Make sure to **npm install** the dependencies from within the program's directory.

 Rename **config_example.js** to **config.js**

 In **config.js**: